 The Capital One® Venture® Rewards Credit Card offers great ways to earn and redeem miles.
-You earn two miles per dollar on all purchases and can earn a sweet “early spending bonus” of 50,000 miles by spending $3,000 in purchases within the first three months of account opening.
-That makes the bonus worth a total of $560!
+You earn two miles per dollar on all purchases and can earn a sweet “early spending bonus” of 50,000 miles by spending $3,000 in purchases within the first three months of account opening OR 100,000 miles (total) by spending $20,000 within the first 12 months.
+That makes the bonus worth either $560 or $1,120!
+There is a $95 annual fee.
 With this card, it’s easy to quickly gather a nice stash of miles to redeem for your travel purchases, and you can redeem them for any amount!

 I’m going to show you 10 ways you might use these miles as a strategic supplement (not for your big purchases like flights and hotels).

 Capital One Venture Miles Redemption

 You can redeem your miles by booking travel through Capital One’s site or by using their purchase eraser tool.
 When I had this card, I always used the purchase eraser tool to redeem my miles.
 Here’s a really quick look at how it’s done on their website.

 You’ll see the list of redemption options (more than likely you will want to redeem travel), and then you’ll be prompted to pick recent travel expenses (you can redeem qualifying expenses within the last 90 days.

 As you can see in the screenshot above, you’ll be directed toward your qualifying expenses.
 And then by redeeming miles for those expenses, you effectively “erase” them.
 It’s super cool and super easy to do.